oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ## Install / Upgrade from previous versions

-### THIRD BETA RELEASE
+### RELEASE CANDIDATE

-oVirt 3.4.0 is still in beta.
+oVirt 3.4.0 release candidate is now available for testing.

 In order to install it, you need to update ovirt-release to 10.0.1 or newer by running